 - (a) When clinical privileges have been delineated by core or specialty, a request for privileges will only be processed if the individual applies for the full core or specialty delineation.
 (This only applies to requests for privileges within the individual's primary specialty.) - (b) In limited circumstances, the Hospital may consider a waiver of the requirement that privileges are granted by core or specialty.
 If an individual wants to request such a waiver, the request must be submitted in writing to the Credentialing Verification Office.
 The request must indicate the specific privileges within the core or specialty that the individual does not wish to provide, state a good cause basis for the request, and include evidence that he or she does not provide the relevant patient care services in any health care facility.
-The Medical Executive Committee will review the request and submit a recommendation to the Operating Committee, which will take final action on requests for a waiver. - (c) The following factors, among others, may be considered in deciding whether to grant a waiver related to privileges:

-(1) the Hospital's mission and ability to serve the health care needs of the community by providing timely, appropriate care;

-(2) the effect of the request on the Hospital's ability to comply with applicable regulatory requirements, including the Emergency Medical Treatment and Active Labor Act;

-- (3) the expectations of members who rely on the specialty; - (4) fairness to the individual requesting the waiver;

-(5) an undue burden on other Medical Staff members who serve on the call roster in the relevant specialty; and

-(6) the potential for gaps in call coverage that might result from an individual's removal from the call roster and the feasibility of safely transferring patients to other facilities.

-(d) If the Operating Committee grants a waiver related to privileges, it will specify the effective date.
+The department chairperson who will be significantly affected will review the request and submit a recommendation to the Credentials Committee, which will make a recommendation to the Medical Executive Committee.
+The Board will take final action on requests for a waiver. - (c) The following factors, among others, may be considered in deciding whether to grant a waiver related to privileges: - (1) the Hospital's mission and ability to serve the health care needs of the community by providing timely, appropriate care; - (2) the effect of the request on the Hospital's ability to comply with applicable regulatory requirements, including the Emergency Medical Treatment and Active Labor Act; - (3) the expectations of members who rely on the specialty; - (4) fairness to the individual requesting the waiver; - (5) an undue burden on other Medical Staff members who serve on the call roster in the relevant specialty; and - (6) the potential for gaps in call coverage that might result from an individual's removal from the call roster and the feasibility of safely transferring patients to other facilities. - (d) If the Board grants a waiver related to privileges, it will specify the effective date.

-- (e) No one is entitled to a waiver under this Section or to a hearing or appeal if a waiver is not granted. - 1.A.2.
+(e) No one is entitled to a waiver under this Section or to a hearing or appeal if a waiver is not granted.

+1.A.2.
 Relinquishment of Individual Privileges: